cjavad/DiscordQL/README.md

 ### `SHOW`

-The `SHOW` keyword is like a fancy `FETCH` in that it lists either all guilds the client is in or all channels* in a guild.
+The `SHOW` keyword is like a fancy `FETCH` in that it lists either all guilds the client is in or all channels\* and members\* in a guild.

-\* channels needs to be cached after the guild becomes active so it might not return a result instantly
+\* channels and members needs to be cached after the guild becomes active so it might not return a result instantly

 ```py
 SHOW;